Menduh Zavalani: Armed movement

 Menduh intensified his actions and extended his cooperation with the freed Themistokli Gërmenji.
 In the beginning of summer 1912, the revolutionary movement in the south had reached a high momentum.
 With a swift attack, the bands of Menduh, Spiro Bellkameni and Izet Zavalani liberated all the environs of Përmet; Dangëllia with its center Frashër, Dishnicë, Shqeri and the surrounding highlands.
 After the success, they were in control of a large territory and had paved the way for the liberation of Përmet and the important valley that connected Ioannina with the town of Gjirokastra, Korça and Monastir.

 Before the last incursion, the bands of Themistokli Gërmenji, Menduh Zavalani, Spiro Bellkameni and Izet Zavalani had a meeting in Kolonja.
 They made a formal union into one single military unit, though still maintaining their bands.
 Spiro Bellkameni was appointed general commander and Menduh Zavalani was the secretary-general.

 The Albanian organized insurrection of 1912 was especially overwhelming in the Vilayet of Kosovo.
 The Young Turks government resigned and led to the formation of a new one.
 After liberating most of the towns in Kosovo from the Ottoman control, on 9 August the insurgents presented a list of demands to the new government, the so-called "Twelve Points" of Hasan Prishtina, that became representative for all Albanians.
 They warned to march to the capital of the vilayet, Üsküb (Skopje) in two days, if the demands weren't met.
 Without a response, on 11 August the Albanian revolutionaries captured Üsküb.

 Meanwhile, Menduh Zavalani and the other leaders in the south were ready to attack Përmet.
 The revolutionary bands led by him, Spiro Bellkameni, Nexhip Bënja, Mehmet Pavari and Servet Frashëri had seized the town on 13 August.
 The Ottoman garrison surrender without fighting.
-The fighters disarmed the garrison and the next day, the Austro-Hungarian consul of Ioannina sent a letter to the Foreign Minister of Austro-Hungarian Empire Leopold Berchtold that "the people of Përmet had evicted the Ottoman kaymekam and had declared autonomy".
+The fighters disarmed the garrison and the next day, the Austro-Hungarian consul of Ioannina sent a letter to the Foreign Minister of Austro-Hungarian Empire Count Leopold Berchtold that "the people of Përmet had evicted the Ottoman kaymekam and had declared autonomy".
 They organized a large meeting where Menduh Zavalani and Spiro Bellkameni gave a speech.
 An ultimatum with the signatures of all the town's families was sent to the Ottoman government, demanding the autonomy of Albania.